spring-epfl/zksk/docs/usage.rst

    :lines: 62-63

-They are not equivalent as the second one will verify that the same :py:class:`expr.Secret` object is used.
+They are not equivalent as the second one will verify that the same :py:class:`zksk.expr.Secret` object is used.

-Running the protocol is the same as in the previous example.
+Executing the protocol is the same as in the previous example.

-Composing proofs with OR
+Composing Proofs with OR
 ^^^^^^^^^^^^^^^^^^^^^^^^

 In this example, we show how to build an "or"-composition of two discrete-logarithm proofs: